pip-services4/pip-services4-node/pip-services4-grpc-node/README.md

 The module contains the following packages:

-- **Build** - factories for creating gRPC services
+- **Build** - factories for creating gRPC controllers
 - **Clients** - basic client components that use the gRPC protocol and Commandable pattern through gRPC
-- **Services** - basic service implementations for connecting via the gRPC protocol and using the Commandable pattern via gRPC
+- **Controllers** - basic controller implementations for connecting via the gRPC protocol and using the Commandable pattern via gRPC

 <a name="links"></a> Quick links: